 - egg yolks

-You can also start taking vitamin D3 supplements.
+You can also try a quality vitamin D3 supplement.

 Sunbathing after menopause may be harmful — Neuroscience News